LMB25/ICCL/README.md

 Open ```http://127.0.0.1:8050/``` to access the running webapp.

 # Usage
-We offer a detailed User Manual, take a look at the user_manual.pdf.
+We offer a detailed user manual, take a look at the user_manual.pdf.